Special Update for DCE Solar Customers

 Step 3: Installation

-Installation typically takes one to three days, depending on the size of your system.
-It may take an additional one to three months before your solar panels are connected to the grid and producing energy for your home.
+Installation typically takes one to four days, depending on the size of your system.
+It may take an additional one to three months before your solar panels are connected to the grid and produce energy for your home.

-Step 4: Sign up for Net Energy Metering
+Step 4: Sign up for the Solar Billing Plan

 Have Additional Questions about Solar?

-Visit our Frequently Asked Questions page as well as contact your solar installer for help understanding how NEM works.
+Visit our Frequently Asked Questions page as well as contact your solar installer for help understanding how NEM and the Solar Billing Plan work.

 For more information: